Eye tracking in the XR range

 Eye Tracking in Virtual Reality (VR)

 In virtual reality, eye tracking can take immersion and interaction to a whole new level.
-One of the most important applications is the so-called "foveated rendering" technology.
-This technology concentrates the processing power of the VR device on the area the user is looking at and reduces the resolution in the peripheral areas.
-This allows VR devices to provide high-resolution and detailed graphics without sacrificing performance.
-Eye tracking also allows the virtual environment to be adjusted based on the user's gaze directions to create an even more immersive experience.
+One of the most important applications is the so-called "foveated rendering" -technology.
+This technology concentrates the computing power of the VR device on the area that the user is currently looking at and reduces the resolution in the peripheral areas.
+This allows VR devices to offer high-resolution and detailed graphics without compromising performance.
+Eye tracking also makes it possible to adjust the virtual environment based on the user's viewing directions to create an even more immersive experience.

 Eye tracking also has a major impact on the gaming and entertainment industry.
 By integrating eye tracking technologies into game consoles and VR devices, game developers can provide an even more realistic and immersive gaming experience.
 For example, games can respond to the player's gaze direction by adjusting camera or character movements accordingly.
 In addition, eye-tracking data can be used to enhance avatar characters and detect player emotions and reactions.